microsoft/azure-pipelines-yaml/design/deployment-strategies.md

         - script: echo deploy web app...
  ```

 When deploying application updates it is important that the technique used to deliver update enables initialization, deploying the update, testing the updated version after routing traffic and in case of failure, run steps to restore to last known good version.
 We achieve this using fundamental building blocks viz., hooks where you can run your steps during deployment lifecycle.
+Each of the lifecycle hooks will be resolved into an agent, or a server, (*or a container or validation job in future*).
+The lifecycle job type would be determined by the `pool` attribute.
+By default the lifecycle jobs will inherit the pool type specified by the `deployment`.

 Following are descriptions of the lifecycle events where you can run a hook during a deployment lifecycle

 **preDeploy** – Use to run tasks before the deploy step is executed.
-A rollback is not possible at this point.

 **Deploy** – Use to run the deploy tasks.
 The results of a lifecycle hook event can trigger a rollback.

 **routeTraffic** – Use to run tasks that serves the traffic to the updated version.
 The results of a lifecycle hook event can trigger a rollback.

-**postRouteTrafficChecK** - Use to run the tasks after the traffic is routed.
+**postRouteTraffic** - Use to run the tasks after the traffic is routed.
 Typically these tasks monitor the health of the updated version for defined interval.
 The results of a lifecycle hook event can trigger a rollback.

 **on: Failure or Success** - Use to run the task to peform rollback actions or clean-up.
 The results of a lifecycle hook event doesn't trigger a rollback.